D-PLACE/dplace-dataset-ccmc/README.md

-# CLDF dataset derived from 'Cross-cultural music corpus: The Expanded Natural History of Song Discography'
+# D-PLACE dataset derived from Bertolo et al. 2023 'Cross-cultural music corpus: The Expanded Natural History of Song Discography'

 ## How to cite